Eniimz/AniMangRe/README.md

 - tailwind css

 # Project Structure
-- **Client:**  The `FirstFullStack` folder contains the Frontend code.
+- **Client:**  The `client` folder contains the Frontend code.
 Detailed information about the frontend stack, architecture, and functionalities can be found within this directory.
 - **Server:**  The `api` folder holds the Backend code.
 Detailed information about the backend stack, architecture, and functionalities can be found within this directory.